novainsilico/nway/README.md

       , bootstrap   : 'bootstrap.nocache.js'

       // Globals are used for script optimisation : those variable
-      // are scoped in each packet to reduce file size when using
+      // are scoped in each bundle to reduce file size when using
       // uglify to mangle variable names
       , globals     : 'window, document, console, require'